tirth-2001/evently-react/README.md

 ### 3️⃣ Can I use `evently-react` in non-React environments?

 - **Yes!** You can use the exported `EventBus` class instance to integrate event-based communication in non-React environments.
-All methods like `emit`, `subscribe`, and middleware support are fully available.
+(Example: Vanilla JS, Angular and other frameworks) All methods like `emit`, `subscribe`, and middleware support are fully available.

 ### 4️⃣ How to subscribe multiple events in one component?

 - Simply call `useSubscribe` and give array of event names as parameter.
-It will listen to all the events in the array.
+It will listen to all the events provided in the array.

+### 5️⃣ Is there a plan to support other frameworks?

+- Yes, there are plans to release individual packages for other frameworks in the future.

 ---